WeixuanZ/flood-warning-system/docs/source/intro.rst

 As can be seen from the above figure, RNN produces more realistic predictions, especially on periodic and exploding data.

+The prediction is run in a different thread to the main interface, allowing the rest of the interface to be loaded quickly.
+The progress of prediction is displayed when it is running.

 Warning
 ~~~~~~~